freddybouchet/oceanbox/README.md

 The goal is to illustrate potential mechanisms for millenial-scale variability in the ocean using simple box models of the buoyancy-driven circulation.

-The original files have been prepared by Corentin Herbert in a joint work to prepare tutorial between ENS and ENS de Lyon.
+The original files have been prepared by Corentin Herbert in a joint work to prepare climate tutorials between ENS and ENS de Lyon.

 ## How to use